python-microscopy/python-microscopy/doc/Installation.rst

  pip install -r required-modules.txt

 to get the bare essentials.
 Obviously this requires `pip <http://pypi.python.org/pypi/pip>`_ to be installed first.
-I would suggest using the ``.deb`` first, or, if on windows, manually installing at least numpy and scipy because pip defaults to building everything from source, which is likely to be somewhat painful for numpy and scipy.
+I would suggest installing at least numpy and scipy manually because pip defaults to building everything from source, which is likely to be somewhat painful for numpy and scipy.
+On Ubuntu/Debian systems running the ``install_dependencies.py`` script will try to install the dependencies using system packages first and then resort to *pip* for anything left over.

 Pyro Nameserver